viniciusenari/Q-Learning-and-SARSA-Mountain-Car-v0/README.md

 The car starts between the two mountains, in a random position between -0.6 and -0.4, with velocity equal to 0.
 ### Episode Termination:
 The episode ends when the car reaches the flag (position > 0.5).
 The episode may also terminate when it reaches the maximum number of steps (The original value is 200.
-Here we I used 1000 for training).
+Here I used 1000 for training).

 ## Q-Learning
 ---